sfc-gh-kchilds/Getting_Started_Geospatial/lab_instructions/Part1.md

 ## Step 1.
 Data acquisition

 The New York Taxi and Limousine Commission (TLC) has provided detailed, anonymized customer travel data since 2009.
 Painted yellow cars can pick up passengers in any of the city's five boroughs.
-Raw data on yellow taxi rides can be found on the TLC website .
+Raw data on yellow taxi rides can be found on the [TLC website](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 This data is divided into files by month.
-Each file contains detailed trip information, you can read about it here .
-For our project, you will use an NY Taxi dataset for the 2014-2015 years from the CARTO Academy Marketplace listing.
+Each file contains detailed trip information, you can read about it [here](https://www.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf).
+For our project, you will use an NY Taxi dataset for the 2014-2015 years from the [CARTO Academy](https://app.snowflake.com/marketplace/listing/GZT0Z4CM1E9J2/carto-carto-academy-data-for-tutorials) Marketplace listing.

   * Navigate to the Marketplace screen using the menu on the left side of the window
   * Search for `CARTO Academy` in the search bar